lynnfaraday/ruhoh.rb/README.md

 ### Pagination Data

 The global payload now includes pagination data {{pagination}}, which you can use to when formatting your index file.

-See (tood) for an example of usage.
+See [blog fork](https://github.com/lynnfaraday/blog/tree/pagination) for an example of usage.

 ### Pagination Files